Mataquescuintla: Government

 The municipalities are regulated by various laws of the Republic, which establish their form of organization, administrative bodies, and their taxes.
 Although they are autonomous entities, they are subject to national legislation and the main laws that govern them since 1985 are:

 The municipal government is in charge of a Municipal Council while the municipal code—an ordinary law containing provisions that apply to all municipalities—establishes that "the municipal council is the highest collegiate body for deliberation and decision of the municipalities ... and has its seat in the district of the principal municipality"; article 33 of the aforementioned code establishes that "it is the exclusive responsibility of the municipal council to exercise the government of the municipality."

 The municipal council works with the mayor, the trustees, and councilors, and is elected directly for a period of four years, and can be re-elected.
 There are also Auxiliary Community Development Committees (COCODE), Municipal Development Committee (COMUDE), as well as cultural associations and work commissions.
-Auxiliary mayors are elected by the communities according to their own set of principles and traditions, and meet with the municipal mayor on the first Sunday of each month, while the Community Development Committees and the Municipal Development Committee organize and facilitate the participation of they community's prioritizing needs and problems.
+Auxiliary mayors are elected by the communities according to their own set of principles and traditions, and meet with the municipal mayor on the first Sunday of each month, while the Community Development Committees and the Municipal Development Committee organize and facilitate the participation of the community's prioritizing needs and problems.
 The mayor from 2012 to 2016 was Hugo Manfredo Loy.